|Coordinates:||40.7341 N 17.5787 E|

 The small medieval centre of Ostuni holds several exciting monuments of the architecture and history.

 The most memorable to visitor is the gorgeous Ostuni Cathedral.
-This church was built in 1435 - circa 1470 - 1495 in late Gothic style.
+This church was built in 1435 - around 1470 - 1495 in late Gothic style.
 The building has an elegant facade, adorned with ornate stone decorations.
 The lavish interior has been made later, in Baroque style.

 Very ornate is also the Baroque style San Vito Martire church (1750 - 1752) - it has ornate, curved facade and luxuriant interior.